Gabriel (missile): Operational history

 During the Yom Kippur War the Gabriel I was used for the first time during the Battle of Latakia.
 Israeli missile boats armed with Gabriel Mk 1 missiles were credited with defeating Syrian ships armed with the Soviet-made P-15 Termit (SS-N-2 Styx) missile.
 Even though the Styx missile had a longer range, the Gabriel's reliability and flexibility of handling contributed to the Israeli victory.

-It is known that the Syrians shot missile salvos at the charging Israeli vessels, but missed due to the Israeli ECM technology of the time.
-When they were in range, the Israeli boats launched their Gabriel missiles, and sank all but one Syrian Osa class ship, which was later sunk by cannon fire.
+It is known that the Syrians shot missile salvos at the charging Israeli vessels but missed due to the Israeli electronic countermeasure technology of the time.
+When they were in range, the Israeli boats launched their Gabriel missiles, and sank all but one Syrian ship, which was later sunk by cannon fire.

 After defeating the Syrian Navy (surviving Syrian ships stayed in port) the Israeli missile boats defeated the Egyptian navy as well, achieving naval supremacy for the remainder of the war.